London Borough of Richmond upon Thames

 Are there lots of unlicensed properties still out there?

-In May 2019, the council said their estimate had increased slightly, but they seemed to think that most licensable HMOs have already been licensed.
+In May 2019, Richmond Council said their estimate of 60 to 70 properties had increased slightly, but they seemed to think most licensable HMOs had been licensed.

 What happens if I don't get a licence?